hewg2008/AromTool/README.md

 ring = Ring(symbols, positions)
 ```

-## Build Ring from Files
+## Build Ring from File
-Here's the process of building ring from files and assessing information about the ring.
+Build ring from file and assessing information about the ring.

 ### From mol2 File
 ```python